 Her first mention can be found in the Atharva deva.
-However, there she’s not described as a goddess, but rather as a fierce black tongue, which is one of seven belonging to Agni, the Hindu god of fire.
-It’s only 400 years ago when she was described as an individual goddess personifying the wrath of Durga in her own right.
+However, there she’s not described as a goddess, but rather as a fierce black tongue, which is one of seven belonging to Agni, the Hindu deity of fire.
+It’s only 400 years ago when she was described as an individual goddess personifying the rage of Durga in her own right.

-Goddess Gayatri is the divine consort of Lord Brahma and an incarnation of Devi Saraswati.
-According to the scriptures, she is the personified form of the Gayatri Mantra, a popular Hindu sacred hymn.
+Goddess Gayatri is the divine consort of Lord Brahma, and an incarnation of Devi Saraswati.
+According to the scriptures, she is the personified form of the Gayatri Mantra, a popular sacred hymn in Hinduism.

-Goddess Gayatri is worshiped as the devi who represents the never-ending pursuit of knowledge and wisdom because she is a form of Goddess Saraswati herself.
-According to legend, she appeared before Lord Brahma when he was looking for a suitable woman who could replace Saraswati and assist him in performing his yajna.
+Goddess Gayatri is worshiped as the devi who represents the never-ending pursuit of knowledge and wisdom, because she is a form of Goddess Saraswati herself.
+According to legend, she appeared before Lord Brahma when he was looking for a suitable woman who could replace Saraswati as his wife, and assist him in performing his yajna (offerings to surya deva).

 She rarely wears jewels or embellishes herself with ornaments.
 Goddess Saraswati prefers to dress in white sarees, which reflect her inherent purity.
 As a result, some people of the Jain religion worship her as well.

 Lakshmi is the hindu goddess of wealth, fortune, power, fertility, and auspiciousness.
 Devotees regard her as the source of all material fulfillment and contentment.
 Lakshmi is very famous in Hinduism.
 Her popularity can be presumed from the fact that her sacred name is Shri, which appears at the top of most important business documents.